Pediatric Feeding-The Big Picture -2 Day

 On Day 2, using case studies and group discussions, OTs, PTs, SLPs, and Dysphagia Professionals will explore contributing medical problems and family dynamics.
 You will learn what can and cannot be done to help a child with severe gastrointestinal or cardiopulmonary problems eat.

 Additionally, the course will address how prematurity contributes to feeding problems, the effects of medications on swallowing, and why it’s crucial to know what meds your client is on.
+The instructor will outline the connection between NICU and feeding and swallowing difficulties later in life.
 You will also discover the often overlooked impact on families who have a child with a feeding disorder and leave with practical ways to support and empower these families.

 Stop trying to use someone else’s “cookbook” and develop a unique program tailored to each client!